 Subject to variances outlined below, the "Billable Account Value" is equal to the market value of all assets, including cash and cash equivalents, and less the market value of any excluded assets.
 The market value of all assets and the calculation of the Program Fee is provided through a third-party portfolio accounting system that receives information from AAS' custodian.
 The market value information provided by the third-party portfolio accounting system is as of the close of business on the last business day of the billable calendar quarter.
-However, these quarterend market valuations may be different from the market valuations provided by the custodian due to timing of corporate actions, accrued interest, and trade settlements.
+However, these quarter-end market valuations may be different from the market valuations provided by the custodian due to timing of corporate actions, accrued interest, and trade settlements.
 Excluded assets are determined in the sole discretion of AAS or as requested by an Advisor and approved by AAS.
-For more information about AAS' fee billing process, contact your Advisor or the Firm using the information on the front of this Brochure.
+For more information about AAS' fee billing process, contact your Advisor or the Firm using the information on the front of this Wrap Fee Program Brochure.

-You (the client) are charged and debited the agreed upon Program Fee from which AAS' deducts its administrative fee and the remaining portion is distributed to your Advisor.
-Additional information about how AAS and its Advisors are compensated is described in Item 14.
+The Program Fee includes AAS' administrative fee, which ranges from 0.012% to 0.35% based upon your Advisor's total advisory assets under management through AAS.
+You (the client) are charged and debited the agreed upon Program Fee from which AAS' administrative fee is deducted and the remaining portion is distributed to your Advisor.